smmd/smmd.github.io/_posts/2022-01-03-importance-of-code-standards.md

 As we can see, the definition and use of standards provides many benefits.
 Personally, I enjoy work more when there is a focus on quality code than when there are no established rules, however this cannot be achieved without the work of all engineers on a team, it's about everyone pointing together to the same goal.

-*This article was originally published on [DEV Community](https://dev.to/smmd/importance-of-code-standards).*